-All thefts that do not fit any of the definitions of the specific subcategories of Larceny/Theft listed above
+All thefts which do not fit any of the Larceny/Theft or specific subcategories identified in UCR.

 All Other Larceny includes thefts from fenced enclosures, boats (houseboats if used for recreational purposes), and airplanes.
 It also includes the illegal entry of a tent, tent trailer, or travel trailer used for recreational purposes, followed by a theft or attempted theft.
 Examples of items stolen from areas in which the offender did not break into a structure are thefts of animals, lawnmowers, lawn furniture, hand tools, and farm and construction equipment.